en

 Benefits:

-• Available immediately: No additional configuration needed.
+• Immediate Availability: No additional configuration needed.

-• Directly integrated with SharePoint’s ecosystem.
+• SharePoint Integration: Directly integrated with SharePoint’s ecosystem.

-• Leverages SharePoint’s security and permissions settings.
+• Security: Leverages SharePoint’s security and permissions settings.

 Limitations:

-• No advanced logic: Lacks support for advanced logic and conditional formatting.
+• No Advanced Logic: Lacks support for advanced logic and conditional formatting.

 Ideal Use Cases: